|Thanjavur big temple.Image Source: www.everscoop.com/jranand|

 | Big temple,Thanjavur. main deity- ligam|

-To mark the 1000th year anniversary of the building, 1000 dancers from various countries including the US participated in a Natayanjali/ Bharatnatyam Yajna.
+To mark the 1000th year anniversary of the temple, 1000 dancers from various countries including the US participated in a Natayanjali / Bharatnatyam Yajna.
 The participants danced to the divine music - 11 devotional Tamil hymns - Thiruvichaippa (9th Thirumurai) composed by Karuvur Thevar, a siddhar and Guru/mentor of Sri Raja Raja.

 In those days transportation of huge blocks of rocks from far-off places was not that easy, not to speak of lack of well-paved roads and numerous streams, rivers or nallas they had to pass through.
 Very careful controlled explosion using gun powder, it is believed, might have been used to slice the huge rock blocks according to sizes at the rock quarries and then they were taken to the temple site with the help of trained elephants.

 |Thanjavur city, location map, Tamil Nadu.Maps of India|

 Brahadeshwarar Temple and the myth of huge Monolith Nandi:

 It weighs about 20 tons (about 2 meters in height, 6 meters in length and 2.5 meters in width) and is installed in a separate huge mandapam (hall).
 On auspicious days the Nandi is anointed with oil or sandal paste mixed with water.
 There has been a myth going around for decades about the size of Nandi and its gradual growth over a period of time.
 Initially, It is believed, the Nandi was small in size and it slowly started growing larger and larger over a period of time due to the presence of a toad ('Therrai' in local parlance) inside the rock and the bull stopped growing once the toad was taken out of the rock.The nandi mandapam was built only in the later period.